 Note 1: I recommend that newbies increase their caloric intake by 10-15 percent starting off and adjust as needed.
 Since gains can be made during this stage even in absence of a noticeable surplus, a surplus is still important on small levels.

-Note 2: Since females gain muscle at a slower rate than men your excess intake should be at a smaller percentage to decrease excess fat storage.
+Note 2: Since females gain muscle at a slower rate than men, their excess intake should be at a smaller percentage to decrease excess fat storage.

-Note 3: Age is also a important factor both for men and women.
-As you get into the 30’s and above you can start to decrease the surplus amount.
+Note 3: Age is also an important factor both for men and women.
+As you get into your 30s and above you can start to decrease the surplus amount.

-Yes, dramatically so as you can see.
-While the newbie rate of gain can run a little closer the slowing point is met at a faster rate and comes to a near halt when gaining more experience.
-If you listen to my recent podcast (Episode #13) you can hear me discuss this a little more.
+Yes, dramatically so, as you can see.
+While the newbie rate of gain can run a little closer, the slowing point is met at a faster rate and comes to a near halt when experience is gained.

-Before I talk about program design you need to understand your base.
-It might seem as simple as “I don’t have any muscle, does that count?”
-Like I stated before age, gender, and experience play a role.
+Before I talk about program design, you need to understand your base.
+It might seem as simple as, “I don’t have any muscle, does that count?”
+Like I previously stated, age, gender, and experience all play a role.
 People naturally develop a base of muscle as they age.
-Sometime this muscle comes with fat as well.
+Sometimes this muscle comes with fat as well.
 For males and females this can create a problem with understanding what their base is.
 Before starting a muscle gain program it’s recommend that you:

-- Give a proper assessment of where you might have compensations or synergistic dominance in your body.
-This could cause you to see variables in a increase in your gains from correcting these alone.
+- Assess where you might have compensations or synergistic dominance in your body.
+This can help increase your gain by correcting and controlling those variables.

-- Give a proper assessment of your lifestyle and what kind of effortless muscle through activity you may have put on through the years.
+- Assess your lifestyle and what kind of muscle you gained effortlessly from general activity throughout the years.

-Training for what you want is a simple concept but rarely practiced.
-There is no denying there are basic lifts and moves for all situations but the volume and load of those lifts is the important detail.
-Another crucial detail is the addition, if needed, of accessory work to help improve main performance or look.
-I am not going to turn this into a huge rant on program design, but I will say the first thing you need to do is take a look at the program you are doing and ask “Why am I doing this and is it serving my goal?”
+Training for what you want is a simple concept, despite it being rarely practiced.
+There is no denying there are basic lifts and moves for all situations, but the volume and load of those lifts is the important detail.
+Another crucial detail is the addition, if needed, of accessory work to help improve your main performance or look.
+I am not going to turn this into a huge rant on program design, but I will say the first thing you need to do is take a look at the program you are doing and ask yourself, “Why am I doing this and is it serving my goal?”

-A good question to ask right now is “What is an example of a program not serving a goal?”
+A good question to ask at this point is, “What is an example of a program that is not serving my goal?”
 Here are a few examples:

 Crossfit programs for a bodybuilder, heavy loads and volumes for someone in a caloric deficit, or chest and bi day for a baseball player.

-This may seem like obvious answers but most people don’t grasp the concept.
-This is also things like 3 days of HIIT with high volume lifting and 1 day off every once in a while, in a deficit.
-That isn’t productive to your goals.
-At best this will cause less than optimal results and at worst burnout or serious injury.
+This may seem obvious but I assure you most people don’t grasp the concept.
+This also applies to doing three days of HIIT with high volume lifting and one day off every so often—while in a deficit.
+That isn’t productive to your goal.
+At best, this will cause less than optimal results, and at worst, burnout or serious injury.

-A last point should be made towards women.
-There is a lot that can change in your look and posture when involving the addition or removal of muscle.
-If you are working towards a strong hypertrophy program while eating an excess of calories it may be just the thing you need to improve you look or the nail in the coffin to your look.
-If in doubt you can always move a little slow and work first and foremost in the area of correcting posture and compensations.
-This alone with body fat adjustments (gaining or losing) can provide you with the end goal you desire.
+A last point should be directed toward women.
+There is a lot that can change in your look and posture when you involve the addition or removal of muscle.
+If you are working toward a strong hypertrophy program while eating an excess of calories, it may be just the thing you need to improve your look or provide the final touch.
+If in doubt, you can always move a little slower and work, first and foremost, in the area of correcting posture and other compensations.
+This alone with body fat adjustments (gaining or losing) can help you reach whatever end goal you desire.

 Here is how you would use all this information to set a goal.

-- Use the formula to reach your goal based on your variables
+- Use the formula to reach your goal based on your particular variables.

 Body Fat: 10%